 Stockton honors G. Larry James, Dean of Athletics & Recreational Programs and Services and a 1968 Olympic gold and silver medalist, by renaming its track and soccer facility the “G. Larry James Stadium.”

 College Board of Trustees approved a resolution to change the former Divisions of the College to Schools.
 Former academic “divisions” are changed to “schools” so they can grow their degree programs and operate independently.
+December.

 The School of Education and School of Business are created.
+December.

-2008: The School of Health Sciences is established.
+The School of Health Sciences is established.
+May.